taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Suddenly, Asoka's face also falls dark.

-Asoka, off-panel: **"O WORLD GOV tem estado atrás dos Portos Verdes há anos ... no começo eles queriam 30% de nossa safra anual.
+Asoka, off-panel: **"O WORLD GOV tem estado atrás dos Green Havens há anos ... no começo eles queriam 30% de nossa safra anual.
 Nós nos recusamos.
 Então, alguns anos depois, bandos itinerantes de animais enormes e demoníacos começaram a aparecer no Norte.
 Eles eram enormes e impossivelmente rápidos e mataram todos em um Green Haven em questão de minutos..."**

 *translation: "The WORLD GOV has been after the Green Havens for years...at first they wanted 30% of our yearly crop.
 We refused.
 Then, a few years later, roaming bands of enormous, demonic beasts began appearing in the North.
 They were huge and impossibly fast and killed everyone in a Green Haven in a matter of minutes.."*